-Newlon’s tenancy and leaseholder agreements state that no animals should be kept on the premises without first obtaining our written consent.
-The granting or refusal of consent is at our absolute discretion.
-We may withdraw consent at any time, especially if the animal causes a nuisance or annoyance to neighbours or to other tenants.
-Residents will be allowed a maximum of two pets (with the exception of caged birds and goldfish/tropical fish).
+Our leases and tenancy agreements state that no animals should be kept on the premises without first obtaining our written consent.
+The granting or refusal of consent is at our discretion.
+We may withdraw consent at any time, especially if the animal causes a nuisance to neighbours.

-Permission for any animal will only be granted on condition that the resident complies with the following:
+However, some of our properties do permit pets.
+But even if this is the case permission will only be granted on condition that the resident complies with rules such as the following:

 • Owners must clean up after pets, especially if they foul in the communal areas

 • Pets must not cause a noise nuisance

 • Pets must be looked after responsibly and not mistreated

 • Dogs must not be left in the house unattended for more than 24 hours.

 Please note that you should report stray pets to the RSPCA so they can be removed.
 Where animals have been abandoned in a property we will contact the RSPCA ourselves.